ggrandes/mapexpression/README.md

         </repository>
     </repositories>

-Add the Figaro dependency to your pom.xml:
+Add the dependency to your pom.xml:

     <dependency>
         <groupId>org.infra</groupId>